balanced/balanced-docs/api/debits.rst

 .. cssclass:: method-section

-list all debits for an account
+List All Debits For an Account
 ------------------------------

 Returns a list of debits you've previously created against a specific account.